jvde-github/AIS-catcher-docs/docs/configuration/input/daisy-catcher.md

 # dAISy Catcher

-The **dAISy catcher** is an AIS receiver device from [Wegmatt](https://wegmatt.com) that can be connected to AIS-catcher via serial port.
+The **dAISy catcher** is a plug-and-play AIS receiver device from [Wegmatt](https://wegmatt.com).
+It can be configured to provide output compatible with AIS-catcher, including timestamps, frequency offset, and signal levels.
+The device connects via serial port (either HAT or USB connection).

 ## Overview

-The **dAISy catcher** outputs NMEA AIS messages over a serial connection and can be configured in AIS-catcher as a serial device.
-It can be connected either via the HAT interface (GPIO serial port) or USB, depending on your setup.
+The **dAISy catcher** outputs NMEA AIS messages over a serial connection (default format, but other formats are available).
+It can be configured in AIS-catcher as a serial device and connected either via the HAT interface (GPIO serial port) or USB, depending on your setup.
+AIS-catcher's functionality to send commands to serial devices at startup allows you to configure the **dAISy catcher** directly from the AIS-catcher user interface.

 ## Setup and Requirements